DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/permissions/permission-brief.md

 ## Namespace permissions

-Namespace permissions are based on the authorization of Kubernetes RBAC capabilities, which can enable different users/user groups to have different operation permissions on resources under the namespace (including Kubernetes API permissions, for details, please refer to: [Kubernetes RBAC](https://kubernetes .io/docs/reference/access-authn-authz/rbac/).
+Namespace permissions are based on the authorization of Kubernetes RBAC capabilities, which can enable different users/groups to have different operation permissions on resources under the namespace (including Kubernetes API permissions, for details, please refer to: [Kubernetes RBAC](https://kubernetes .io/docs/reference/access-authn-authz/rbac/).
 Currently, the default roles for container management are: NS Admin, NS Edit, NS View.

 ### `NS Admin`